edamianreynoso/arc-assb-controller/paper/main_draft.md

 **3. The Complexity Trap:** Our most complex controller, `arc_ultimate` (MPC), underperformed the simpler architecture `arc_robust` (0.88 vs 0.94 performance) and required higher control effort.
 This suggests that for homeostatic regulation, robust reactive control is superior to complex predictive modeling—"smarter" is not always safer.

-**4. The Adaptation Paradox:** We observed that `arc_adaptive` performs poorly in the "No Perturbation" baseline (see Appendix G) but excels in chaotic environments like "Random Dopamine".
-This illustrates the exploration-exploitation tension in adaptive control: in benign environments, lack of excitation causes parameter estimation drift (lack of persistence of excitation), leading to noisy control actions that destabilize the system.
-Conversely, high-variance environments continuously excite the system, allowing the adaptive mechanism to converge effectively.
+**4. The Adaptation Paradox and Persistence of Excitation:** We observed that `arc_adaptive` performs poorly in the "No Perturbation" baseline but excels in chaotic environments.
+This illustrates the classic **persistence of excitation** problem (Åström & Murray, 2008): in benign environments, lack of variation prevents the estimator from identifying correct parameters, leading to control drift.
+Noisy environments paradoxically stabilize the adaptive controller by providing necessary excitation.

 ### 7.4 Limitations